kmelve/sanity-pdf-to-text/README.md

 # Extract text from pdf uploads to Sanity.io

-This is a proof of concept example of how to use lambdas on [Zeit’s Now](https://zeit.co/now) to annotate asset documents for pdf uploads to Sanity.io with the embded text (if there is any).
+This is a proof of concept example of how to use lambdas on [Zeit’s Now](https://zeit.co/now) to annotate asset documents for pdf uploads to Sanity.io with the embedded text (if there is any).

 ## Getting started